 Counsellors work in a wide range of fields.
 Counselling normally focuses on a specific issue and tends to be more short-term work, from 6 sessions to 6 months (longer for therapeutic/psychotherapeutic counsellors).
 Counselling works best when it is consistent and attended weekly.

 There are different standards of training for counsellors.
 Some train for a few hours, some for up to four years and at Master’s degree level.
 The three main types of counsellors are:

 Therapeutic and psychotherapeutic counsellors are able to work at greater depth, using the transference, countertransference and the therapeutic relationship, and usually with a wider range of issues (UKCP).

 Some counselling programs require their trainees to participate in their own counselling and some do not.
-PACFA and ACA registered counsellors in Australia are required to have a certain level of training, supervision and clinical hours under their belt before they are accredited.
+PACFA registered counsellors in Australia are required to have a certain level of training, supervision and clinical hours under their belt before they are accredited.